Skip to main content

 • The status will change from Draft to Active.

-• The system will begin placing calls to the two contacts, respecting:
+• The system will begin placing calls to the contacts, respecting:

 • The contact window, and